 I stumbled onto the education beat fresh out of college as an intern at the San Jose Mercury News.
 It was the summer, so with schools closed, my editors figured I couldn’t mess up too badly.
 But the superintendent in East Palo Alto was indicted on 19 felony conflict-of-interest charges, and I quickly had my hands full.
-As I helped cover the case and learned about the inequalities facing students in the East Palo Alto district, I developed a passion for urban school reform that has continued to grow in the 12 years since.
-In addition to writing and editing about education, I now teach yoga to teens and families
+As I helped cover the case and learned about the inequalities facing students in the East Palo Alto district, I developed a passion for urban school reform that has continued to grow in the 13 years since.
+In addition to reporting and editing about education, I have taught yoga to teens and families

 in an underserved neighborhood in Brooklyn, and I serve on the board of a nonprofit

 that provides yoga to at-risk and incarcerated youth.
 Here are some samples of my stories.

 FROM THE HECHINGER REPORT

 “A Promise to Renew”: I am now in my second year following a struggling Newark school in collaboration with the Hechinger Report, NJ Spotlight and WNYC Public Radio.